MarcoStb1993/robot_statemachine/statemachine_additions/README.md

 and one for reverse driving.
 This is explained in more detail [later](#reverse-robot-movement-with-navigation-stack).
 For reverse driving the robot also features a transform to a reverse base frame.
-When driving in reverse, all output command velocities are negated by the [Additions Service Provider](#additions-service-provider).
+When driving in reverse, all output command velocities are negated by the [Additional Service Provider](#additional-service-provider).
 If the reverse mode is activated or deactivated, the goal is cancelled and sent to the reverse navigation.

 ### Mapping State